zq99/banter_blitz_transcript_merge/README.md

 Banter Blitz Cup is an online chess tournament, where the players give commentary on separate streams about the game, as they are playing.

-The idea of this script is to a build picture of what the GM's are thinking at the same moment in time, by combining their comments.
+The idea of the script is to a build picture of what the GM's are thinking at the same moment in time, by combining their dialog from separate streams.

-## Data

 Tested using the YouTube scripts from the Alireza Firouzja V Magnus Carlsen final.